alexanderwallin/audio-param-shim/README.md

 import createAudioParam from 'custom-audio-param'

 // Create a NoiseParam class
-const NoiseParam = createAudioParam('wobble', 0.25, 0, 1)
+const NoiseParam = createAudioParam('noise', 0.25, 0, 1)

 // Create a param instance and change its value const ctx = new AudioContext()